ihower/pair_tdd_get_started/README.md

 Features you can develop
 ===

+  Validate Topic#title and Post#content should be present
-	Write a form object to wrap Album and Person models
+	Write a form object to wrap Topic and Post models